 Relocating to Atlanta, Georgia in 2002 ironically a year later after the tragedy, she incorporated Maxi Wade Agency in October 2002 and held an audition to locate the best 30 out of 300 models to represent the agency's brand.
 Windi quoted that, "Maxi Wade Agency will be very selective about the talent we represent.
-Having a small roaster of talent & models will enable me to give them individualized attention to manage and develop their careers.
+Having a small roster of talent & models will enable me to give them individualized attention to manage and develop their careers.
 My ultimate goal is to push them to national markets for greater exposure."
 This was the beginning of a new era for marking MWA as the first African-American owned agency to partner with Model Network, Inc. located in New York City.

 Maxi Wade Agency's models & talent were known nationally in recognized music videos, events hosted by major names such as Chris Webber, Shaquille O'Neal, Lloyd Boston, Ford Motor Company, Bronner Bros., AmericasMart Atlanta, Vanguarde Media, Maybelline and Fuctis Garnier.
 Within months they were featured in advertisements and national magazines such as Bank of America, Upscale, Vibe, Source and XXL just to name a few.
 It was evident that Windi made her presence known again and beyond the borders of Georgia.
 Shortly thereafter, she completed her MBA from the University of Phoenix in July 2004.
 After completing her education and repositioning herself into the entertainment industry, she relocated her agency home to Los Angeles in 2008 to advance her career in film & television.
-Windi attends the Academy of Art University for a Master in Fine Arts and ambitious as ever to create and expand into new projects and experiences.
+Windi attended the Academy of Art University for a Master in Fine Arts and ambitious as ever to create and expand into new projects and experiences.

 "Enthusiasm is what I cannot live without.
 It gives me the joy of working and collecting the things I love.
 I cannot live, either, without passion...I never want boredom to become a part of my life." ~ Valentino, January 1990